Season 2 Episode 2: "The Depths of Cousin Fethry!" 10/27/18

 Starring: Huey Duck and Dewey Duck

-Costarring: Launchpad McQuack, Scrooge McDuck, Donald Duck, and Oceanika
+Costarring: Launchpad McQuack, Scrooge McDuck, and Donald Duck

 Featuring: Fethry Duck

 Setting: Duckburg (McDuck Manor and the McDuck Sub Lab of the Future)